 Global law firm Shearman & Sterling continues to grow its global M&A practice, announcing that Waajid Siddiqui has joined the firm as a partner in New York.
-In recent months, the firm also announced the addition of M&A partners Stephanie Tang in Hong Kong and Rob Masella in New York.
+In recent months, the firm also announced the addition of M&A partner Rob Masella in New York.

 Mr. Siddiqui comes to Shearman & Sterling from Hogan Lovells, where he was a partner.
 He maintains a broad-based and very active mergers & acquisitions practice that is focused on representing corporates, financial institutions, oil & gas companies and strategic and financial sponsors located in India.
 He was previously a partner at Weil, Gotshal & Manges LLP.
 Prior to becoming a private-practice lawyer, Mr. Siddiqui was a senior counsel at Texaco Inc., covering M&A in the U.S. and Asia.

 “Waajid is another outstanding addition to our global M&A group and to our expanded New York team,” said Creighton Condon, the firm’s Senior Partner.
 “He is regarded as an exceptional M&A lawyer and broad legal advisor by his clients.”

 George Casey, global head of the firm’s M&A group, added, “We are very excited about Waajid’s arrival here at Shearman & Sterling.
 He has the experience and skill set that will be complementary with our existing M&A team, and his experience in the oil & gas and financial services industries will bolster our already robust global oil & gas/energy and financial institutions practices.”